-Lot 25-2, an 11.24 acre vacant lot of land located on Little Sandy Pond Road, Plymouth, Massachusetts.1 As undeveloped, the land has an "as is" appraised value of
+Lot 25-2, an 11.24 acre vacant lot of land located on Little Sandy Pond Road, Plymouth, Massachusetts.
+As undeveloped, the land has an "as is" appraised value of

-1 The legal description is as follows: "A particular parcel of land located at 375 Little Sandy Pond Road, Plymouth, Massachusetts, and more particularly described in a deed dated February 18, 2009 and recorded with Plymouth Registry of Deeds at Book 36813, Page 186 and shown as Lot 25-2 on a Plan of Land Prepared for Deasy Associates LLC by Land Management Systems, Inc. scale 1" = 60', dated May 28, 2012, said Plan recorded at Plan Book 57, Page 489 at said Registry of Deeds."
+&lt;sup>1 The legal description is as follows: "A particular parcel of land located at 375 Little Sandy Pond Road, Plymouth, Massachusetts, and more particularly described in a deed dated February 18, 2009 and recorded with Plymouth Registry of Deeds at Book 36813, Page 186 and shown as Lot 25-2 on a Plan of Land Prepared for Deasy Associates LLC by Land Management Systems, Inc. scale 1" = 60', dated May 28, 2012, said Plan recorded at Plan Book 57, Page 489 at said Registry of Deeds."

-approximately \$350,000.00.
+Case 14-41882 Doc 157 Filed 01/25/17 Entered 01/25/17 14:11:38 Desc Main Document Page 6 of 20 approximately \$350,000.00.
 The property was appraised by Joseph J. Walsh and Robert P. Wood, certified general real estate appraisers.
 The appraisal noted that the land's highest and best use would be as residential development.
 The Debtor believes it can enhance the value of the land, and generate a higher sale price, by performing engineering studies to determine the most economical Plan of subdivision and having subdivision Plans drawn and approved by the Town of Plymouth to attract buyers.
 The Debtor has hired Land Management Systems, Inc., a registered engineering firm, and Jon Henson, a landscape architect to perform the necessary work and draw the initial subdivision Plan.

-After preliminary review by Town officials, a "Modified" subdivision plan was drawn and has been submitted to the Town for approval.
-There have been multiple hearings with the Town of Plymouth and abutting neighbors since the original Plan was confirmed and after the Modified Plan was confirmed.
-The Debtor expects the Town to finally approve the project at a meeting scheduled for December 12, 2016.
-If approval is granted, there is then a 30 day period of appeal.
+After preliminary review by Town officials, a "Modified" subdivision plan was drawn and was submitted to the Town for Special Permit approval.
+There were multiple hearings with the Town of Plymouth and abutting neighbors since the original Plan was confirmed and after the Modified Plan was confirmed.
+The Debtor expected the Town to finally approve the project at a hearing held on December 12, 2016.
+Despite the Debtor's compliance with the Town's and abutting neighbors' requests and strictures, the Town denied the Special Permit application.